QCBSRworkshops/QCBSRworkshops.github.io/README.md

 ## Authors

-This website was originally developed by Pedro Henrique Pereira Braga and Katherine Hébert, with input from Linley Sherin and Esteban Gongora.
+This website was originally developed by Pedro Henrique Pereira Braga and Katherine Hébert, with input from Antoine Caron-Guay, Linley Sherin and Esteban Gongora.

 ## Funding